 Essential pieces are easier to style and are more likely to be used.

-So, if you have more of this option, it will be more helpful in limiting your wasted time and disregard the stress on the issue of what to where today.
+So, if you have more of this option, it will be more helpful in limiting your wasted time and disregard the stress on the issue of what to wear today.

-When taking out the stuff you don’t need, a right mindset is crucial.
+When taking out the stuff you don’t need, the right mindset is crucial.